 Types of Piston Seals

-- Single-Acting Piston Seals – Designed for one-way pressure applications.
+- Single-Acting Piston Seals – For one-way pressure

-- Double-Acting Piston Seals – Allow bidirectional movement, sealing pressure on both sides of the piston.
+- Double-Acting Piston Seals – Seal pressure on both sides

 Best Materials for Piston Seals